euphoria3k/gary-knowles-gatsby/src/pages/about/index.md

 image: /img/25fee8aa-b18e-4e9e-83fc-92b0c12650de.jpeg
 contentImage: /img/gary_knowles.jpg
 ---
-I am a local tradesman & business owner serving the Tendring District & surrounding areas.
+I am a local tradesman & business owner serving the Tendring District & surrounding areas operating for over 15 years now.

-I offer full or part service covering all aspects of installation from removal of existing units & accessories to complete installation of new units, including Plastering, Ceramic Floor Tiling & Wall Tiling & Laminate flooring.
+I offer full or part service covering all aspects of installation from removal of existing units & accessories to complete installation of new units, including Plastering & ceramic tiling.
 I also offer fully qualified electrical work & Gas Safe work, all which comes with certification upon completion.

-I have a trade accounts with Howdens Joinery & Magnet who supply high quality kitchens to the trade only, thus enabling professionals such as ourselves to install beautiful kitchens with a first class result.
+I have a trade accounts with Howdens Joinery, Crown Imperial, Symphony & Magnet who supply high quality kitchens to the trade only, thus enabling professionals such as ourselves to install beautiful kitchens with a first class result.

-I also have top end suppliers of replacement kitchen doors which are very competitively priced indeed.

 I am reliable, trustworthy and organised and communication is a key part in the way in which my team & I work providing customers with regular feedback throughout the duration of any installation however big the job may be.
 I also take great pride in my work and treat each customers property as if it were my own.